Last Updated on July 4, 2023

-The Australian Shepherd is a fantastic dog that can easily become a wonderful family companion always ready to please you and make you the happiest person in the world.
+The Australian Shepherd is a fantastic dog that can quickly become an excellent family companion, always ready to please you and make you the happiest person in the world.

-Thinking about buying an Aussie?
-Keep on reading to find out the most interesting Australian Shepherd puppy facts you should know before bringing that adorable creature home.
+Are you thinking about buying an Aussie?
+Keep reading to find out the most interesting Australian Shepherd puppy facts before bringing that adorable creature home.

-The Australian Shepherds are incredibly smart dogs.
+Australian Shepherds are brilliant dogs.
 Puppies have a high level of obedience.
-That’s why they are very easy to train.
+That’s why they are straightforward to train.
 You should start training your puppy as early as possible.
-You should also keep in mind that teaching your Aussie such commands as sit, stay and lie down will not be enough.
-Remember that your puppy needs boundaries and you should do your best to help your pet understand that.
+It would be best to remember that teaching your Aussie such commands as sit, stay and lie down will not be enough.
+Remember that your puppy needs boundaries, and you should do your best to help your pet understand that.

 Besides being highly intelligent, the Australian Shepherds are also:

 Proper training is crucial for this breed.
-Despite the fact that the Aussies are really smart, you need to be patient and consistent in order to achieve positive results.
-Do not forget that physical and mental stimulation should be an integral part of your dog’s daily routine.
+Even though the Aussies are smart, you must be patient and consistent with achieving positive results.
+Do not forget that physical and mental stimulation should be integral to your dog’s daily routine.
 Providing enough stimulation is the only way to raise a happy and healthy Aussie dog.

-The most important thing you should remember about the Australian Shepherd is that it has to be kept busy all the time.
-Otherwise, the puppy will get bored very quickly and find something interesting to do.
+The most important thing you should remember about the Australian Shepherd is that it must always be kept busy.
+Otherwise, the puppy will quickly get bored and find something interesting to do.

-Even if you notice that your puppy is doing something wrong, you should discipline it and never punish.
+Even if you notice your puppy doing something wrong, you should discipline it and never punish it.
 Beating or hitting the Aussie dog is out of the question.
-You should understand that your Australian Shepherd puppy is just like a small baby.
+You should understand that your Australian Shepherd puppy is like a tiny baby.
 Punishing an infant baby is as useless as punishing a puppy.

 If you raise your voice or beat the puppy, you train it to know fear and pain.
 No doubt, this is not what an Aussie puppy needs.

 Try to understand why your puppy starts chewing on something.
-Probably, the puppy simply tries to attract your attention.
+Probably, the puppy tries to attract your attention.
 Keep in mind that shouting at the Aussie will ruin your relationship.
 The dog will be frightened of you.
-And it will be very hard to gain the puppy’s trust again.
+And it will be tough to gain the puppy’s trust again.

-In order to prevent any destructive behaviour, spend enough time with your puppy.
-Apply positive reinforcement technique when training the puppy.
-It’s worth mentioning that even the most stubborn dog will respond to this technique if it is applied on a regular basis.
+To prevent any destructive behaviour, spend enough time with your puppy.
+Apply positive reinforcement techniques when training the puppy.
+It’s worth mentioning that even the most stubborn dog will respond to this technique if it is applied regularly.

 Being herding dogs makes the Australian Shepherds very protective.
-Plus, they do not make friends very easily.
-Despite the fact that the Aussies are very friendly, they do not want to become everyone’s friend.
-If you socialise your puppy properly, it will tolerate the other people.
-But you definitely shouldn’t expect your puppy to be immensely happy when meeting them.
+Plus, they do not make friends very quickly.
+Even though the Aussies are very friendly, they do not want to become everyone’s friend.
+If you socialise your puppy correctly, it will tolerate other people.
+But you shouldn’t expect your puppy to be pleased when meeting them.

 There are many more Australian Shepherd puppy facts that can astonish you.
 Have you ever heard that the Australian Shepherd is not the only name the breed has?
-In fact, these dogs go by many names including
+These dogs go by many names, including

 - Spanish Shepherds